 - Nutrition and Physical Performance:

 - These dietitians work with athletes.
-Professional and college athletic teams have dietitians that plan meals for the athletes and do one-on-one consultations with them.
+Professional and collegiate athletic teams have dietitians that plan meals for the athletes and do one-on-one consultations with them.

 - Food Service: